dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-online-with-microsoft-intune.md

 You can setup conditional access for PCs that run Office desktop applications to access **Exchange Online** and **SharePoint Online** for PCs that meet the following requirements:

 -   The PC must be running Windows 7.0,  Windows 8.1, or Windows 10.
+>[!NOTE]
+> To use conditional access with Windows 10 PCs, you must update those PCs with the Windows 10 Anniversary Update.
 -   The PC must either be domain joined or compliant with the compliance policy rules.

     In order to be considered compliant, the PC must be enrolled in [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] and comply with the policies.